aprettyloner/aws-kubeflow-workshop/content/kubernetes_dist_training/submit_job.md

 Epoch 2/30
 ```

+*Congratulations!*

-Congratulations!
-You are performing a distributed TensorFlow training job using Horovod on Amazon EKS with a distributed file system backed by S3.
-High-five!!
+You just trained a distributed TensorFlow model using Horovod on Amazon EKS with the FSx for Lustre distributed file system backed by S3!

+*High-five!!*